FEMUR ANATOMY

 • Provides muscle attachment points

-• Defines the contour of the femur's lower posterior part
+• Defines the contour of your femur's lower posterior part

 DISTAL EPIPHYSIS OF THE FEMUR